tekknolagi/tekknolagi.github.com/_posts/2018-05-29-how-to-mess-with-your-roommate.md

 I decided to fight back further before Chris found out about the one-letter differential described above.
 I reverted all of my changes and decided to make a patch to `zenity` instead.
+Major props to Tom Hebb (like in every other technical post I write) for helping me with this.
 Here's what I did:

 1. Configure `apt` to download source packages (in this case, adding a `deb-src` line to `/etc/apt/sources.list`)